 It was in those initial years that a label collective of Rapid/Panprint/Kiwi, led by CEO Greg Howell, formulated the 'independently-competitive' business model which Hexagon employs today.

-In July 2014 we amalgamated our label assets into a single parent company, called Hexagon Holdings.
+In July 2014, we consolidated our label assets to be owned by a holding company, which we called Hexagon.

 The formation of Hexagon was a signal that a set of resourceful private investors, led by Sydney-based Mercury Capital, intended to increase their involvement in Australasian labels.

 Late 2015 we emerged from a contested sale process as successful bidders for the Hally Group.
 This included acquiring Hally Labels in Brisbane/Christchurch/Auckland, AC Labels in Sydney and Mark-it Labels in Christchurch.
-The Hally companies joined Hexagon in December 2015.
+We were delighted to welcome the impressive Hally enterprises to Hexagon in December 2015.

 Then in early 2016 the family of the late Rob Warren, along with Steve Cowie, selected Hexagon as appropriate owners of Adhesif Labels.
 Under Rob's direction, Adhesif has been a leader in NZ & AU labels for 35 years.
 It was a meaningful moment when Adhesif joined Hexagon in April 2016.

 In April 2018, Rapid Labels acquired the trading assets of Panprint.
-Clients, equipment & staff have moved across to Rapid Labels.
-This is an important strategic initiative, future-proofing Hexagon's competitive position in NZ wine.
-The acquisition opens up Rapid's market-leading wine embellishment suite to Panprint's prestigious client base.
-It has also enabled Rapid to invest in additional equipment for the very top end of wine & beverage decoration.
+Clients, equipment & staff migrated to Rapid.
+This was an important strategic move, enhancing Hexagon's competitive position in New Zealand wine.
+The merger opened up Rapid's world-class wine embellishment suite for Panprint's prestigious client base.
+It has enabled Rapid to invest in additional equipment for the top end of wine & craft beverage decoration.